-323.0 Compliance with the Energy Code.
+319.0 Compliance with the Energy Code.
 Replacement electrical equipment shall comply with the Energy Code.
 New heating, ventilating, and air-conditioning systems of all structures shall be designed and installed for efficient utilization of energy in accordance with the current adopted energy code.

-324.0 Requirements for Flood Plain Areas.
+320.0 Requirements for Flood Plain Areas.

-324.1 Definitions.
+320.1 Definitions.

-(1) Regulatory Flood Datum (RFD) means an established plane of reference from which elevations and depth of flooding may be determined for specific locations of the flood plain in accordance with the Building Code.
+Regulatory Flood Datum (RFD) - an established plane of reference from which elevations and depth of flooding may be determined for specific locations of the flood plain in accordance with the Building Code.

-(2) W-l spaces means spaces that must remain completely dry during flooding to the RFD.
-Walls must be impermeable to water and water vapor in accordance with the Building Code.

-(3) W-2 spaces means spaces that remain essentially dry during flooding to the RFD.
-Walls must be impermeable to water, but may pass some water vapor or seep slightly in accordance with the Building Code.

-325.0 Establishment of flood hazard areas.
-Flood hazard areas are established to include the following:

-- (1) The flood hazard areas identified by the Federal Emergency Management Agency in a scientific and engineering report entitled, "The Flood Insurance Study for Austin, Texas," dated September 26, 2008, with accompanying Flood Insurance Rate Maps and Flood Boundary-Floodway Maps (FIRM and FBFM) and related supporting data along with any amendments or revisions thereto are hereby adopted by reference and declared to be a part of this section. - (2) The 100-year and 25-year floodplains based on projected full development as specified in the Austin City Code and Drainage Criteria Manual are adopted by reference and declared to be part of this section.
+- W-l Spaces spaces that must remain completely dry during flooding to the RFD.
+Walls must be impermeable to water and water vapor in accordance with the Building Code. - W-2 Spaces -spaces that remain essentially dry during flooding to the RFD.
+Walls must be impermeable to water, but may pass some water vapor or seep slightly in accordance with the Building Code. - 320.2 Establishment of Flood Hazard Areas.
+Flood hazard areas are established to include the following: - (1) The flood hazard areas identified by the Federal Emergency Management Agency in a scientific and engineering report entitled, "The Flood Insurance Study for Austin, Texas," dated September 26, 2008, with accompanying Flood Insurance Rate Maps and Flood Boundary-Floodway Maps (FIRM and FBFM) and related supporting data along with any amendments or revisions thereto are hereby adopted by reference and declared to be a part of this section. - (2) The 100-year and 25-year floodplains based on projected full development as specified in the Austin City Code and Drainage Criteria Manual are adopted by reference and declared to be part of this section. - 401.1 Applicability.
+This chapter contains requirements for ventilation air supply, exhaust, and makeup air requirements for occupiable spaces within a building.